National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

    <td>Collaborator(s)
    </td>
    <td>Individual(s) who adds knowledge, expertise, and/or perspective that enhances the project.
-Depending on the level of data access requested, collaborators from other institutions must submit an IRB letter from their institution and follow their own institutions’ policies for human subjects research, as applicable.
+Depending on the level of data access requested, collaborators from other institutions must submit an IRB letter from their institution and follow their own institutions' policies for human subjects research, as applicable.
    </td>
   </tr>
   <tr>